• Fixed monthly price • All waste types covered • FREE bins and delivery • Excellent customer support

 - Metal wiring

-These bins are designed to hold a potentially hazardous and dangerous type of waste.
+These bins are designed to hold potentially hazardous types of waste.

 - They’re made of durable material which can’t be easily damaged or leak.